Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 #### Issues with installing/getting access

-If you experience any problems, then please take a look at Next's [troubleshooting guide](http://financial-times.github.io/next/docs/developer-guide/troubleshooting/).
-If your problem is not included in the troubleshooting list and you manage to solve it, then please add it to the list.
+If you experience any problems, then please take a look at Next's troubleshooting guide.
+If your problem is not included in the [troubleshooting guide](http://financial-times.github.io/next/docs/developer-guide/troubleshooting/) and you manage to solve it, then add it to the list.

 ### Peer review and pull requests

-All code in Origami is written by one person and peer reviewed by one or more people using git branches and merging.
+One person writes all the code in a Origami module.
+The code will be peer reviewed by one or more people using git branches and merging.

 #### Here's how it works